drazmazen/Hodorizer/README.md

 Hodorizer
 =========
-For when you want to make someone's computer able to type only the word 'hodor'.
-All in good fun.
+An application for when you want to make someone's computer able to type __only__ the word *'hodor'*, all in good fun.
-Wcf service hosted in a console application.
+Server side is a Wcf service hosted in a console application.
 It intercepts all keyboard input from user and outputs 'hodor' instead.
 There is also a WPF client used to call the service.

 ##About